 Questions you can ask at an interview

-Ask genuine questions about information that is not readily available.
-For example, don't ask about things that are on the organisation's website or in its promotional brochures.
-If you do, you'll show the employer that you haven't done your research.
+Ask questions about information that isn’t available elsewhere.
+For example, don’t ask about things that are answered on the organisation’s website.

-Remember, some of the questions you have prepared may be answered during the interview.
-You'll need to keep track of these so that you don’t ask a question about something that has been answered.
+Some of the questions you’ve prepared may be answered during the interview.
+You’ll need to keep track of these so that you don’t ask a question about something that has been answered.

 What type of work will you be doing?

 - Can you tell me more about the day-to-day duties and responsibilities of this position?

-- What would a day in the life of a _______ with your firm typically involve?
+- What would a day in the life of a _____ with your organisation look like?

-- What will be the biggest challenge I will have in this job?
+- What challenges will I have in this job?

 What training and progression opportunities are there?